The Recover StackRecover Stack Editorial Team

 How Much Ice Do You Actually Need?

-Quick math that most articles skip: to get a 75-gallon tub down to around 50°F (the sweet spot for most cold exposure protocols), you’ll need roughly 40 to 60 pounds of ice depending on your tap water temperature.
+Quick math that most articles skip: to get a 75-gallon tub down to around 50°F (right balance for most cold exposure protocols), you’ll need roughly 40 to 60 pounds of ice depending on your tap water temperature.
 In summer when tap water comes out at 70°F+, you’ll need more.
 In winter you might barely need any.

 The insulation layer count matters here because better insulated tubs hold that temperature longer.
 With a 6-layer tub like the Ice Barrel 300, one ice load can last for multiple sessions across a day.
 With the single-layer inflatable, you’re basically icing it fresh every single time.